-- European Parliament or the House of Lords (but only if, in the case of the House of Lords, the member holds or has held within the previous 5 years an official affiliation with a political party) or a Minister of the Crown, a Scottish Minister, a Northern Ireland Executive Minister or a Welsh Government Minister; and - f) in the view of the appointment panel, be a person who can act fairly and impartially in the decision-making of the Board. - 6.
-Funding for the system should be settled in agreement between the industry and the Board, taking into account the cost of fulfilling the obligations of the regulator and the commercial pressures on the industry.
+European Parliament or the House of Lords (but only if, in the case of the House of Lords, the member holds or has held within the previous 5 years an official affiliation with a political party) or a Minister of the Crown, a member of the Scottish Government, a Northern Ireland Minister or a Welsh Minister; and

+6. Funding for the system should be settled in agreement between the industry and the Board, taking into account the cost of fulfilling the obligations of the regulator and the commercial pressures on the industry.
 There should be an indicative budget which the Board certifies is adequate for the purpose.
-Funding settlements should cover a four or five year period and should be negotiated well in advance. - 7.
-The standards code which is the responsibility of the Code Committee, must be approved by the Board or remitted to the Code Committee with reasons.
-The Code Committee will be appointed by the Board, in accordance with best practices for public appointments, and comprised of equal proportions of independent members, serving journalists (being national or regional journalists, or, where relevant to the membership of the self-regulatory body, local or on-line journalists) and serving editors.
-There will be a biennial public consultation by the Code Committee, the results of which must be considered openly with the Board. - 8.
+Funding settlements should cover a four or five year period and should be negotiated well in advance.

+- 7. The standards code must ultimately be the responsibility of, and adopted by, the Board, advised by a Code Committee which may comprise both independent members of the Board and serving editors.
+Serving editors have an important part to play although not one that is decisive. - 8.
 The code must take into account the importance of freedom of speech, the interests of the public (including but not limited to the public interest in detecting or exposing crime or serious impropriety, protecting public health and safety and preventing the public from being seriously misled), the need for journalists to protect confidential sources of information, and the rights of individuals.
 Specifically, it must cover standards of: - a) conduct, especially in relation to the treatment of other people in the process of obtaining material; - b) appropriate respect for privacy where there is no sufficient public interest justification for breach; and - c) accuracy, and the need to avoid misrepresentation. - 8A.
 A self-regulatory body should provide advice to the public in relation to issues concerning the press and the standards code, along with a service to warn the press, and other relevant parties such as broadcasters and press photographers, when an individual has made it clear that they do not welcome press intrusion. - 8B.
 A self-regulatory body should make it clear that subscribers will be held strictly accountable under the standards code for any material that they publish, including photographs, however sourced.
 This criterion does not include advertising content. - 8C.
 A self-regulatory body should provide non-binding guidance on the interpretation of the public interest that justifies what would otherwise constitute a breach of the standards code.
-This must be framed in the context of the different provisions of the code relating to the public interest.
+This must be framed in the context of the different provisions of the code relating to the public interest. - 8D.
+A self-regulatory body should establish a whistleblowing hotline for those who feel that they are being asked to do things which are contrary to the standards code.